by Jonathan Latham, PhD and Allison Wilson, PhD

 Based on the examples of the previous coronavirus outbreaks, the first SARS (hereafter, SARS One) and MERS, an outbreak trail leading to SARS-CoV-2 ought to begin with a reservoir host, in this case presumably bats (Wang et al., 2006; Corman et al., 2014; Hu et al., 2017; Luk et al., 2019).
 The virus reached humans because an intermediate animal capable of amplifying the virus (presumably without sickening or dying itself) acquired the virus from bats.
 This intermediate animal host with its Intermediate viruses should be a species found in close proximity to humans at or near the outbreak site.

 Thus, a pool of viruses very highly related (≈99.9% similar) to SARS-CoV-2 should be findable in whatever animal species it was that transmitted the virus to humans.
-Most likely, these intermediates will be domesticated or farmed or smuggled animals (Opriessnig and Huang, 2020).
+Most likely, these intermediates would be domesticated or farmed or smuggled animals (Opriessnig and Huang, 2020).
 Thus, in the case of SARS One, Himalayan palm civets used in the restaurant trade were the likely amplifying species; in the case of MERS, domesticated dromedaries were certainly the source (Guan et al., 2003; Azhar et al., 2014).

 However, for SARS-CoV-2, no comparable pool of viruses in intermediate hosts has yet been found.